BENEFITS you deserve!

-Head and brain injuries, commonly referred to as traumatic brain injuries (TBI), can be life-changing.
+Head and brain injuries, commonly referred to as traumatic brain injuries (TBI), can be life changing.
 Victims of serious brain injuries may face a lifetime of disabilities and suffering.
 Whether the brain injury was caused by a serious car accident, boating accident, slip-and-fall or defective product, victims of brain injuries may pursue financial compensation for their losses.Types of Brain Injuries

-- Brain Damage: This type of injury may occur from a head injury, electric shock or disease.
-In many cases, the injured victim may suffer memory loss, face a reduced quality of life and face substantial life changes.
+- Brain Damage: This type of injury may occur from a head injury, electric shock, or disease.
+In many cases, the injured victim may suffer memory loss, face a reduced quality of life, and face substantial life changes.

 - Traumatic Brain Injury: This is when an external force damages the brain tissue.
 This is the most common form of brain injury suffered in car accidents, acts of violence, falls and other forms of blows to the head.
 Someone does not have to have visible head trauma for internal brain injuries to be sustained.
 When a serious whiplash accident occurs, for example, the brain may impact the inside of the skull causing devastating damage.

-- Acquired Brain Injury: This is a type of brain injury that results from strokes, tumors and other internal factors.
+- Acquired Brain Injury: This is a type of brain injury that results from strokes, tumors, and other internal factors.

-- Head Injury: Minor head injuries may result in scars, cuts and bruises.
+- Head Injury: Minor head injuries may result in scars, cuts, and bruises.
 Severe head injuries often lead to brain damage.

 - Concussions: When the brain is battered or shaken a concussion may occur.
-The victim of a concussion may lose consciousness, and become dazed and disoriented.
+The victim of a concussion may lose consciousness and become dazed and disoriented.
 When someone suffers a severe concussion or multiple concussions, permanent damage may occur.

+If you've had a traumatic brain injury (TBI), you're aware of the impact it's had on your life.
+You might have lost your job, gone to treatment, and been buried by a load of medical expenses.
+Daily activities might become stressful, and your relationships with your spouse and family may feel the consequences.
 Depending upon the cause of the injury, victims may be able to receive compensation for their losses.
 Victims of someone else’s negligence, for example, may hold the at-fault party civilly liable for the incident by filing a personal injury claim.
-Not only should a successful claim provide compensation for current medical expenses, it should also cover all future medical bills related to the injury.
+Not only should a successful claim provide compensation for current medical expenses, but it should also cover all future medical bills related to the injury.